Academic Scholars must complete the following requirements during their first two years at MSU:

-The overall goal for the Academic Scholars Program is to provide enchanced academic opportunities for you during the first two years of college.
+The overall goal for the Academic Scholars Program is to provide enhanced academic opportunities for you during the first two years of college.
 If you are interested in this type of challenge, the Academic Scholarsh Program provides:

 - Recognition of your high school achievements through invitation to this selective academic program

 - Access to enriched coursework in your first two years at MSU, including Honors section of required general education classes and selected Honors courses in the other departments